 A. Emergency faculty meetings may be called.

-B. Employees must attend two (2) after school meetings (not to exceed a maximum of ninety (90) minutes per meeting).
-These meetings shall be scheduled prior to the start of the school year.
-These meetings are to provide after school opportunities for parents to attend open house, curriculum previews, and/or transition meetings between buildings.
+B. Employees must attend two (2) after school meetings, the combined total duration of which shall not exceed two hundred and forty (240) minutes..
+These meetings shall be scheduled no less than ninety (90) days prior to the event.

 Article 12.06 The Workday: